jpvt/perlin-cupy/README.md

 ## Usage

-The usage is exactly the same as [Perlin-NumPy code](https://github.com/pvigier/perlin-numpy).
+The usage is exactly the same as [Perlin-NumPy](https://github.com/pvigier/perlin-numpy).

 ### 2D noise